We have written the BEST from the beautiful landscape of Zealand for you.

 Tunnel Beach is a beach located in the southwest of the center of Dunedin.
 It is sought after for its appearance: it has sea-carved sandstone cliffs and rock arches.
 It has its name because it can be reached through a tunnel.
 Visitors can reach the tunnel and the beach from Blackhead Road and then the Tunnel Beach Track.
 Although the beach is beautiful and photogenic, it is not very suitable for swimming.
 In the warmest months, the average temperature in Dunedin is around 15 degrees, so even though it is very hot during the day, the water in the sea does not heat up much.

-In addition to swimming, the likelihood of long walks and exploration of rocks and their caves.
+In addition to swimming, long walks and exploration of rocks and caves can be taken.
 The rocks have picturesque shapes, one looks like an elephant lost at sea, the other gives the impression that it is an unfinished stone envelope of a large temple.
 At low tide, small pools remain in the sand, and many visitors are fortunate to see seal pups playing together while adults rest nearby.

 Moeraki Boulders Beach